Knowing how to plan a trip really does take practice!

 Make sure you bring a camera with you, as well as plenty of memory cards so you don’t run out of space.

 You don’t need to spend lots of money on a “professional” camera nowadays.
+There are even tonnes of cheaper alternatives to GoPro out there.
+From brands like Akaso who have similar quality and durability,

 Or, if you do want to buy a camera, then spend a couple of hundred and get something good that will last you many years (here’s the one we use).